-Whether you spend a day exploring the park, or board a ferry to Ellis Island or the Statue of Liberty.
-You can also head indoors for an afternoon at Liberty Science Center, followed by a bite at one of our favorite family-friendly restaurants in Downtown Jersey City.
+Whether you spend a day exploring the park, or use it as a jumping-off point for more adventures, this green space on the banks of the Hudson is worth a visit.
+You can also head indoors for an afternoon at the Liberty Science Center, followed by a bite at one of our favorite family-friendly restaurants in Downtown Jersey City.

 Acres of green fields are perfect for flying kites, tossing a Frisbee, kicking a soccer ball, or playing catch.
-Relax on a bench along the promenade and watch the boats, including the ferries to Ellis Island and Liberty Island.
+Relax on a bench along the promenade and watch the boats, including the ferries to Ellis and Liberty Islands.
 Fishing and crabbing are permitted in certain areas.

 Surrounding the playground are fields dotted with open charcoal grills perfect for larger family gatherings.
 On busy summer weekends, arrive early to snag a spot or reserve ahead of time by contacting the state park office.
 A second, smaller playground is located at the southern end of the park, near the main parking lot and restrooms.
 A few portable toilets are available near the main playground.

-Older children may appreciate the Empty Sky 9/11 Memorial, New Jersey's powerful memorial to residents whose lives were lost on that day.
+Older children may appreciate the Empty Sky 9/11 Memorial, New Jersey's powerful tribute to residents whose lives were lost on that day.
 Twin walls of stainless steel, rising 30 feet high, are etched with the victims' names.

-A hundred years ago, Jersey City's southern waterfront was an industrial wasteland, a relic of its earlier use as rail transit hub for the New York area.
-It took decades for Jersey City officials to get it cleaned up and opened as a state park, which was dedicated in time for the country's Bicentennial celebration in 1976.
-For a glimpse of that history, take a family tour of the historic Central Railroad of New Jersey Terminal at the park's north end.
+A hundred years ago, Jersey City's southern waterfront was an industrial wasteland, a relic of its earlier use as a rail transit hub for the New York area.
+It took decades for Jersey City officials to clean it up and open it as a state park, which was dedicated in time for the country's bicentennial celebration in 1976.
+Get a glimpse of that history during a family tour of the historic Central Railroad of New Jersey Terminal at the park's north end.